toshinari123/1320-blind/README.md

 it literally screenshots the screen everytime and sends it to a bunch of ais; so open ur camera app to fullscreen to test (https://webcamtests.com/)

-install libraries: `pip install transformers google.cloud pyautogui datetime gtts playsound Image imageai torch torchvision opencv-python`
+install libraries: `pip install transformers google.cloud pyautogui datetime gtts playsound Image imageai torch torchvision opencv-python numpy`

 for gcloud: